YunchaoYang/Machine_Learning_Fluid_Dynamics/README.md

 # Machine Learning in Fluid Dynamics

-A curated list of awesome Machine Learning projects in Fluid Dynamics
+A curated list of awesome Machine Learning (Deep Learning) projects in Fluid Dynamics.

 ## Overview